Firefighters Respond To House Fire In Broken Arrow

-The Broken Arrow Fire Department is responding to a house fire Saturday in Broken Arrow.
+The Broken Arrow Fire Department responded to a house fire Saturday, May 4, in Broken Arrow.

 Keep up-to-date with everything that happens in your world.